This is the multi-page printable view of this section. Click here to print.

 As a repository focused on specification, the parquet-format repository does not contain source code.

-Included in parquet-mr:
+Included in parquet-java:

 • Utilities and APIs: It provides various utilities and APIs for working with Apache Parquet files, including tools for data import/export, schema management, and data conversion.